data protection

 • Message text

-• More contextual data
+• Further context-dependent data

 • The user's IP address